UAE names oil company chief to lead UN climate talks COP28 | Headlines

 - United Arab Emirates

-The calibre of COP presidents has varied over the years.
+The caliber of COP presidents has varied over the years.
 Observers widely saw Britain's Alok Sharma as energetic and committed to achieving an ambitious result.
-Egypt's Foreign Minister Sameh Shoukry faced criticism by some participants for the chaotic and at times non-transparent way he presided over last year's meeting.
+Egypt's Foreign Minister Sameh Shoukry, on the other hand, faced criticism by some for the chaotic and at times non-transparent way he presided over last year's meeting.
+A call by countries, including India and the United States, for a phase down of oil and natural gas, for instance, never reached a public discussion during the meeting in the Egyptian resort of Sharm el-Sheikh where Shoukry controlled the agenda.
+Activists worry that COP being held in a Mideast nation reliant on fossil fuel sales for a second year in a row could see something similar happen in the Emirates.

+WAM said the Emirates had invested "more than $50 billion in renewable energy projects across 70 countries, with plans to invest a minimum of $50 billion over the next decade."
+It wasn't immediately clear where those figures came from.
+Mubadala, Abu Dhabi's sovereign wealth fund, has invested some $3.9 billion since 2018 in renewable energy, according to the New York-based research firm Global SWF.
+Masdar listed having $14.3 billion in investments in 2020.
+Masdar did not respond to questions about its investments Thursday.
+By comparison, Mubadala invested $9.8 billion over the same period in oil and gas projects, Global SWF said.
+The UAE is home to a massive solar park in Dubai, as well as the Barakah Nuclear Power Plant, which is the Arabian Peninsula's only atomic energy source.
+But it also requires vast amounts of energy to run the desalination plants that brought green golf courses to its desert expanses, power the air conditioners cooling its cavernous malls in the heat of the summer and power heavy industries like aluminum smelters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)